yusuke-takahashi-caddi-jp/MyStudyMemo/ArgoWorkflow.md

 microk8s kubectl apply -f /path/to/minio.yml
 ```

-#### Execute workflow sample: Output workflow (Slide P37)
+#### Execute workflow sample: Output workflow
-Try creating new workflow as follow.
 In this workflow, a txt file is uploded into artifact repository you created.
 After running of the workflow, you can download file from minio UI (localhost:9000).
-Note: This is a little bit modified from official training content
+Note: This is a little bit modified from official training content.
 ```yml
 apiVersion: argoproj.io/v1alpha1
 kind: Workflow